 - renew your investment for another fixed term;

-- withdraw your investment to be paid either by:
+- withdraw your investment to be paid by:

-(a) a transfer to your ADI bank account, our 31 Day Mission Saver Account, our Mission Saver Account (provided you are eligible) via CDF Community Fund Online; or
+(a) a transfer to your ADI bank account, our 31 Day Mission Saver Account, our Mission Saver Account (provided you are eligible) via CDF Community Fund Online.

 You can also instruct us to do any of the above things by completing the maturity instructions on our application form or by contacting us before the Term Investment Account matures.

 We will also provide with a notice either through the mail, email or via CDF Community Fund Online as to your reinvestment instructions.